A Multi-Channel Ratio-of-Ratios Method for Noncontact Hand Video Based SpO$_2$ Monitoring Using Smartphone Cameras

 \IEEEPARstart{P}{eripheral} blood oxygen saturation (SpO$_2$) shows the ratio of oxygenated hemoglobin to total hemoglobin in the blood, which serves as a vital health signal for the operational functions of organs and tissues~\cite{simon2008role}.
 It has become increasingly important in the COVID-19 pandemic, where many patients have experienced ``silent hypoxia," a low level of SpO$_2$ even before obvious breathing difficulty is observed~\cite{shenoy2020considerations, Couzin-Frankel455, tobin2020covid}.
 The vulnerable population with a high possibility of infection is recommended to monitor their oxygen status continuously for early COVID-19 detection~\cite{shenoy2020considerations, teo2020early}.

-Pulse oximeters have been widely used for SpO$_2$ measurement at home and in hospitals in the form of a finger-clip or earlobe-clip~\cite{webster1997design, severinghaus2007takuo}, which adopts the ratio-of-ratios (RoR) principle.
+Pulse oximeters have been widely used for SpO$_2$ measurement at home and in hospitals in the form of a finger-clip~\cite{webster1997design, severinghaus2007takuo}, which adopts the ratio-of-ratios (RoR) principle.
 The RoR principle is based on the different optical absorption rates of the oxygenated hemoglobin (HbO$_2$) and deoxygenated hemoglobin (Hb) at $660$~nm (red) and $940$~nm (infrared) wavelengths.
-By illuminating red and infrared lights on the peripheral microvascular bed of tissue such as the fingertip, the intensity of the transmitted light on the receiver end of the pulse oximeter contains pulsatile information to derive the level of blood oxygen saturation.
+By illuminating red and infrared lights on the fingertip, the intensity of the transmitted light on the receiver end of the pulse oximeter contains pulsatile information to derive SpO$_2$.
 The gold standard for measuring the blood oxygen saturation is blood gas analysis, which is invasive and painful and requires well-trained healthcare providers to perform the test.
 In contrast, the pulse oximeter is noninvasive and provides readings in nearly real time, and is therefore more tolerated and convenient for daily use.
 The pulse oximeter is known to have a deviation of $\pm2\%$ from the gold standard when the blood oxygen saturation is in the range of $70\%$ to $99\%$~\cite{pluddemann2011pulse}, which is well-known and accepted in the clinical use.